Crispy Ranch Potatoes

 Sliced baby potatoes on a wooden cutting board.

-Wash and dry the veggies and then cut them in half.
+1. Wash and cut the red potatoes in half.

-A bowl of seasoned red potatoes being stirred with a wooden spoon.
+A bowl with baby red potatoes seasoned and being stirred with a wooden spoon.

-Cook for 30-35 minutes, or until the ranch roasted potatoes are golden brown.
+1. Cook for 30-35 minutes, or until the roasted potatoes are golden brown.
 Serve immediately and enjoy!

 How to Store Leftovers

-The roasted baby potatoes pair beautifully with simple protein main courses like air fryer chicken drumsticks, Instant Pot pork chops, and BBQ chicken thighs.
+This side tastes great with meals like air fryer chicken drumsticks, Instant Pot pork chops, and BBQ chicken thighs.

-They're also great as a healthier option to French fries with kid-friendly dinners like homemade chicken nuggets.
-I love serving the crispy potatoes with bratwurst and Hawaiian Burgers too.
+It's also a healthier option to French fries with kid-friendly dinners like homemade chicken nuggets.
+I love serving the crispy potatoes with brats and Hawaiian burgers too.

 Do I need to peel baby potatoes?